 Joy quietly took up the reins as CEO at the start of 2006 after 20 years presenting the wines across the country, from La Mer at the Halekulani in Honolulu to the Four Seasons in New York.
 One of her major initiatives is a special cuvee called Ocean Reserve created in partnership with National Geographic. $4, per bottle sold, goes to help establish marine protected areas and support sustainable fishing around the globe.

 She is an adventurer and world traveler - having climbed Mt.
 Kilimanjaro, run white water rapids on the Bio - Bio River in Chile and the upper reaches of the Yank Sing River in China, trekked in Tibet and Bhutan, traveled to Timbuktu for the Festival in the Desert, currently on hiatus because of unrest in Mali.
-She witnessed the Monarch migration in Michoacán, Mexico and hiked in the Impenetrable Forest of Uganda to see the Moutain Gorillas.
+She witnessed the Monarch migration in Michoacán, Mexico and hiked in the Impenetrable Forest of Uganda to see the Mountain Gorillas.

 Joy served on the Board of Trustees of the Leakey Foundation for ten years and is a member of National Geographic’s Grosvenor Council.
 She is the author of A Cultivated Life, published by Random House.